 Remember baby and child equipment may be limited or need pre-booking

-The kids' club takes children from 6 months-16 years of age, and has an enormous range of toys, games and imaginative play facilities.
-Parents and kids use the space together in the mornings, there's complimentary supervised childcare 1230-2200.
-The Pyjama Club is open until 2200
+The kids club takes children from 6 months-16 years of age, but is mostly used by younger children, and has an enormous range of toys, games and imaginative play facilities.
+Parents and kids use the space together in the mornings, there's complimentary supervised childcare 12:30-22:00.
+The Pyjama Club is open until 22:00.

-The M Bar Family Cafe serves a range of kid-friendly meals, plus purees for under 1s, and there's a supervised Kids Corner during breakfast
+The cafe serves a range of kid-friendly meals, plus purees for under 1s, and there's a supervised Kids Corner during breakfast

 Kids Activities nearby: